bjmdevelopers/IP-Address-Tracker/README.md

 # IP Address Tracker 🌍

-A simple web application to track and display geolocation information for any IP address.
+A simple web application to track and display geolocation information for any public IP address.

 ## Features ✨